antoine-richard/weather-mobile/README.md

 # weather-mobile
-iOS and Android apps that show the weather - some code is shared between apps thanks to Go Mobile
+iOS and Android apps that show the weather

+> Some code is shared between apps thanks to Go Mobile